kavorite/ytq/README.md

 # ytq
-Command-line application for compressing posts of YouTube links in a given Discord channel (the name stands for YouTube Queue).
+Command-line application for compressing posts of YouTube links in a given Discord channel (YouTube Queue).

 Compiling:
 1. [Install Go](https://golang.org/dl/) and add the `go` tool to your PATH.